paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 (4) The National Intelligence Council.

+(5) The National Intelligence Management Council.

-(5) The General Counsel.
+(6) The General Counsel.

-(6) The Civil Liberties Protection Officer.
+(7) The Civil Liberties Protection Officer.

-(7) The Director of Science and Technology.
+(8) The Director of Science and Technology.

-(8) The Director of the National Counterintelligence and Security Center.
+(9) The Director of the National Counterintelligence and Security Center.

-(9) The Chief Information Officer of the Intelligence Community.
+(10) The Chief Information Officer of the Intelligence Community.

-(10) The Inspector General of the Intelligence Community.
+(11) The Inspector General of the Intelligence Community.

-(11) The Director of the National Counterterrorism Center.
+(12) The Director of the National Counterterrorism Center.

-(12) The Director of the National Counter Proliferation Center.11 See Change of Name note below.
+(13) The Director of the National Counter Proliferation Center.11 See Change of Name note below.

-(13) The Chief Financial Officer of the Intelligence Community.
+(14) The Chief Financial Officer of the Intelligence Community.

-(14) Such other offices and officials as may be established by law or the Director may establish or designate in the Office, including national intelligence centers.
+(15) Such other offices and officials as may be established by law or the Director may establish or designate in the Office.

 **(d) Staff**